-The sub-fund mainly invests in convertible bonds of all types, including bonds with low ratings and convertible bonds.
-The sub-fund may invest worldwide in securities denominated in any currency.
+The sub-fund mainly invests in euro-denominated corporate bonds with a low rating from around the world.
 In the active management of the sub-fund, the Manager selects securities with the potential for an advantageous return in relation to the risk incurred on the basis of a macro-economic and financial analysis.
 The Sub-fund is actively managed.
 The Sub-fund may use derivatives to exploit or hedge against market fluctuations, or for efficient portfolio management.